Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 \subsection{Results}

 Results for $\fnllocal$ and $\gnlloc$ estimation with MFs on the four component separated maps in temperature and polarization are presented in Table~\ref{tab:fnlgnl_mfs}.
-The results for polarization $E$-only maps are not quoted as these results were not sufficiently stable (cf., Sect.~\ref{sec:data_valid_summary}).
-No deviation from Gaussianity is detected. \textit{T+E} analysis generally finds higher values for $\fnllocal$ but remains consistent with Gaussianity.
+The results for polarization $E$-only maps are not quoted, since these results were not sufficiently stable (cf. Sect.~\ref{sec:data_valid_summary}).
+No deviation from Gaussianity is detected. \textit{T+E} analysis generally finds higher values for $\fnllocal$, but remains consistent with Gaussianity.

-The posteriors for ${\fnllocal, \gnlloc}$ from \SMICA$\,$ are shown in Fig.~\ref{fig:fnlloc_vs_gnl_post2d}.
-One interesting point is that the estimates of $\fnllocal$ and $\gnlloc$ are almost uncorrelated ($r<0.1$); this can be inferred when we consider the parity of MFs deviations from the Gaussian, which is different for the two parameters \citep{matsubara2010}.
+The posteriors for $\fnllocal$ and $\gnlloc$ from \SMICA\ are shown in Fig.~\ref{fig:fnlloc_vs_gnl_post2d}.
+One interesting point is that the estimates of $\fnllocal$ and $\gnlloc$ are almost uncorrelated ($r<0.1$); this can be inferred when we consider the parity of MF deviations from Gaussianity, which is different for the two parameters \citep{matsubara2010}.

-Foreground and secondary biases are removed from these estimates as the NG model directly includes them.
+Foreground and secondary biases are removed from these estimates, since the NG model directly includes them.
 However, an estimation of their contribution in the map is reported in Table~\ref{tab:fnlgnl_biases_mfs}.